Fort Sumner State Monument

 In recent years, De Baca County has faced declining population numbers, similar to many rural areas in the United States.
 However, efforts have been made to promote tourism and attract visitors to the area's natural attractions, such as Conchas Lake State Park.
 The county continues to honor its agricultural heritage and celebrates its history through annual events and festivals, showcasing the rich culture and traditions of its residents.

-This timeline provides a concise overview of the key events in the history of De Baca County, New Mexico.
+This timeline provides a condensed summary of the historical journey of De Baca County, New Mexico.

 • 1917 - De Baca County is established on February 28th, when a section of Guadalupe County is divided into three separate counties, including De Baca.